-Another prescription medication, Chantix (varenicline), works by blocking the pleasant effects on the brain of nicotine from smoking.
+Another prescription medication, varenicline (Chantix), works by blocking the pleasant effects of nicotine on the brain.
 The short-term and long-term effectiveness of Chantix exceeded that of bupropionin in at least one study.
+Before starting this drug, let your doctor know if you have any history of heart disease or mental illness.
+Chantix may cause changes in behavior or depression.

 Your doctor also may recommend a smoking (or other tobacco-use) cessation program.